Stoppedwumm-Studios/STScenes/tutorial/README.md

 STScenes:ChangeAudioScene("YOUR AUDIO SCENE NAME")
 ```

-It will load in SoundService.Audio, where you can trigger it like normal
+It will load in SoundService.Audio, where you can trigger it like normal (the loaded Audio Scene gets returned by the function)

 ### Note
 **MORE will follow shortly**